Thereallo1026/Tidal-RPC/README.md

 # Tidal-RPC
 A Python Program that displays Current Tidal Song info &amp; name in your Discord status with Rich Presence

+## Note
+⚠️ An API key is not required for this program ⚠️

 ## Requirements
 ```
 Python 3 or newer